Kingdom of Tunisia

 The Kingdom of Tunisia (Royaume de Tunisie; المملكة التونسية el-Mamlka et-Tūnsīya) was a short-lived country established as a monarchy on 20 March 1956 after Tunisian independence and the end of the French protectorate period.
-It appeared for a period of one year and five months between 20 March 1956, the day of the independence, until 25 July 1957, the day of the declaration of the republic.
-Bey of Tunis, Muhammad VIII al-Amin (also known as Lamine Bey) with his Prime Minister, Habib Bourguiba.
+It lasted for a period of one year and five months between 20 March 1956, the day of the independence, until 25 July 1957, the day of the declaration of the republic.
+Its sole monarch was Muhammad VIII al-Amin (also known as Lamine Bey) who appointed the prime ministers Tahar Ben Ammar and Habib Bourguiba.

-On 25 July 1957, the monarchy was abolished and the rule of the beys officially ended and Tunisia became a republic.
-Then the National Constituent Assembly appointed Habib Bourguiba as head of state until elections were held, which he actually won.
+On 25 July 1957, the monarchy was abolished with Tunisia reorganizing as a republic.
+The National Constituent Assembly, the country's legislature, appointed Bourguiba as head of state until the 1959 general elections, which Bourguiba won.

 History

 An independence movement lasting many decades eventually prevailed, leading to the end of the French protectorate (commenced in 1881).
 In 1954 the Tunisian struggle and consequent civil disturbances resulted in the start of negotiations for autonomy between France and the Neo Destour political party (essentially under Habib Bourguiba) supported by the Tunisian labor unions and by the Arab League.
 The agreed Convention of April, 1955, stated that France would retain control of the army and foreign affairs while granting autonomy, which was to begin the following year.
 Bourguiba was released from prison by the French to a tumultuous welcome.
 This compromise, however, split the Neo Destour; eventually it led to suppression of its left wing, and expulsion of its radical, pan-Arab leader Salah ben Youssef, who later fled to Egypt.
 This resolution of intra-party strife signalled that Neo Destour would pursue a moderate path.
 The French then terminated their protectorate over Morocco, in order to concentrate their forces in Algeria.
 In reaction, and following the strong public opinion voiced by Tunisians, Bourguiba pressed for independence.
 The French, overcoming the heated objections of the French settlers, eventually acceded and protocols were drafted.
 On 20 March 1956, Tunisia achieved its full sovereignty.
 In July Tunisia's application for membership in the United Nations was accepted.